bradyclifford/bradyclifford.github.io/_posts/2022-09-09-Upcoming-blogs.md

 8. Embrace events over APIs for cross boundary communication
 9. No monolith database - embrace the duplicate data across boundaries paradigm - on the bounded context can access directly its database.
 All other access must be performed through APIs or events.

-Some of my ideas include:
+Some other my experiences I want to eventually document by priority:
 1. Finish my Marten usage experience journal entry
 2. React and how to manage state without complex libraries like Redux - i.e. react-query
 3. Zero bug policy